TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Fluidtemplate/Index.rst

     :type: :ref:`data-type-string` / :ref:`stdWrap <stdwrap>`

-    This name is used together with the set format to find the template in the given templateRootPaths.
-Use this property to define a content object, which should be used as template file.
+    This name is used together with the set format to find the template in the templateRootPaths.
+Use this property to define a content object to use as a template file.
 It is an alternative to :typoscript:`.file`.
 If `.templateName` is set, it takes precedence.

     **Example 1:**